jasonbayton/11ty/_src/blog/2025/08/google-play-developer-verification.md

 ## Enterprise implications: initial alarm, then relief

 While consumer benefits are clear, the enterprise reaction has been more sceptical.
 Corporate IT departments can rely heavily on APK deployment to distribute in-house applications, supply-chain tools and partner apps.
-Many organisations sideload apps using the custom DPCs, (and more recently now [via the Android Management API (AMAPI](/blog/2025/08/amapi-apk-deployment/)) or their own app catalogue because Managed Google Play does not support every scenario.
+Many organisations sideload apps using the custom DPCs, (and more recently now [via the Android Management API (AMAPI](/blog/2025/08/amapi-apk-deployment/)) or their own app catalogue because Managed Google Play does not fit every use case or requirement.
 In [community discussions](https://www.androidenterprise.community/discussions/Conversations/android-developer-verification-requirements-in-ae/12559), administrators worried that Google was inserting itself into their internal deployment: long-time advocate for enterprise freedom, Matt, called for [“the same blanket exception that was applied to Google Play Protect”](https://www.androidenterprise.community/discussions/conversations/android-developer-verification-requirements-in-ae/12559/replies/12582) so that fully managed devices wouldn't need to verify their own in-house apps.
-I've seen first-hand there is a lot of APK sideloading, particularly with smaller companies using AMAPI because they cannot distribute via an EMM platform.
+I've seen first-hand the amount of APK sideloading that happens, particularly with smaller companies using AMAPI, because they cannot (or couldn't, as of a week before this article was published) distribute via an EMM platform.
 The notion of having to register every internal tool with Google felt intrusive and potentially expensive.

 These concerns gained traction until Google clarified its position.
 In a [follow-up post](https://www.androidenterprise.community/blog/news/google-play-update-new-layer-of-security-coming-in-2026/12588/) on the Android Enterprise community, the Google announced three key exemptions: